Induction, term and exam dates

 Your Department record file contains some or all of the following:

-- Copies of letters received from you and sent to you.
+- Copies of emails and letters received from you and sent to you

 Lists of student names are used in the preparation of registers for tutorials, practicals and examples classes and in the examinations.
 All such Departmental computer files are registered under the Data Protection Act.
 Each student’s marks for all examinations and assessed work are confidential to the members of the Board of Examiners of the Department; aggregate marks for each module are known to the members of the Faculty Board of Examiners, College Principals and Senior Tutors, the Examinations Department, and the individual student.